 Myrcene (specifically β-myrcene) is a monoterpene.
 Monoterpenes represent a class of terpenes that consist of two isoprene units.
 Myrcene is also the most common cannabis terpene, with some strains containing up to 60 percent of this essential oil.
 Its aroma is commonly described as being earthy, musky, and herbal.
 A myrcene level above 0.5 percent often contributes to the “couch-lock” sensation commonly associated with cannabis use.
 Typically, this effect is equated to that of an Indica strain, though the real culprit is myrcene and not psychoactive cannabinoids.
 In addition to cannabis, myrcene is present in hops, citrus fruits, bay leaves, eucalyptus, lemongrass, among other sources.

 Interestingly, myrcene has a variety of potential therapeutic properties, as well.
 One such feature is its ability to lower resistance across the blood-brain barrier.
 This characteristic allows itself and other chemicals to cross from the blood to the brain much more efficiently.
 Myrcene also promotes more efficient absorption of cannabinoids.
 Moreover, it may increase the maximum saturation level of CB1 receptors, which allows for a more profound psychoactive effect.

 Myrcene is a very potent analgesic, antibiotic, anti-inflammatory, and antimutagenic.
 Additionally, it blocks the action of cytochrome, aflatoxin B, and other pro-mutagenic carcinogens.
 In one study, Bonamin et al. focused on the role of β-myrcene in preventing peptic ulcer disease.
 The investigation revealed that β-myrcene acts as an inhibitor of gastric and duodenal ulcers, suggesting it may help prevent peptic ulcer disease.
 Its sedating and relaxing effects also make it ideal for the treatment of insomnia and pain.

 Citrus fruits such as mango often contain high levels of myrcene.
-As such, many marijuana users claim that eating a fresh mango around 45 minutes before consuming cannabis can result in a faster, more intense high.
+As such, many cannabis users claim that eating a fresh mango around 45 minutes before consuming cannabis can result in a faster, more intense high.
 Be sure to find a ripe mango, or its myrcene level may be too low to make any noticeable impact.